otrv4/otrv4-prekey-server/otrv4-prekey-server.md

          long-term keys.
       1. Filter out expired prekey messages from each group (by checking if the User Profile and/or the Prekey Profile are expired).
-      1. Choose one prekey message from each group.
+      1. Choose the prekey message with the latest expiry time from each group.
+1. Server build prekey ensembles with the selected prekey messages.
+   1. Each ensemble contains: a prekey message, its user profile and prekey profile.
-1. Server delivers all selected prekey messages to the Client.
+1. Server delivers all selected prekey ensembles to the Client.
 1. Server removes the selected prekey messages from its storage.
 1. For each requested version, the Client selects prekey messages with the latest expiration date form each instance tag and long-term public key